|Commander / EDH||Legal|

 ( can be paid with either or .)

-Other permanents you control can't be the targets of spells or abilities your opponents control.
+Other permanents you control have hexproof.
+(They can't be the target of spells or abilities your opponents control.)

 Privileged Position Discussion

 Either of these would fit the theme of your deck better and would assist you in casting and running the deck.